isomerpages/mpa-safetyatsea/pages/mr-oyvind-hellan.md

 <p>Vice President (Research)<br>
 SINTEF Ocean</p><br>
 <p>
 Øyvind Hellan is Vice President (Research) of SINTEF Ocean.
 SINTEF is one of Europe's largest independent research organizations, located in Trondheim, Norway.
-SINTEF Ocean operates some of the worlds' most advanced marine technology laboratories and perform research and innovation for the maritime industry, for offshore oil&gas, renewable energy, aquaculture and marine environmental technology.</p><p>
+SINTEF Ocean operates some of the worlds' most advanced marine technology laboratories and perform research and innovation for the maritime industry, for offshore oil & gas, renewable energy, aquaculture and marine environmental technology.</p><p>

 Dr. Hellan has more than 35 years of experience in maritime and offshore technology, R&D, research management and innovation/business development.
 He has a M.Sc. in Structural Engineering and a Ph.D. in Marine Technology from The Norwegian University of Technology and Science (NTNU). </p>
             </div>